daviddechaux/Kingmaker/readme.md

 - Add link to Jon Pintar's deviant-art page
 - Remove element
 - Center the menu to open / create map
+- Add a class to hide every menu at the same time when clicking on the background (use ".menu" ?)
 - Auto-enable checkbox on add item of this type
 - Create a font to put icons in it (SVG, free icons / self made)
 - After load (or create) center on player token
 - Create factions (color element)
+- Fog in CSS